-Although the message of this meme hasn’t changed, this list has grown from five items in 2012, to 19 as of June 2017.
-Here is how it appeared on ThoughtCrime Resistance Facebook page:
+Although the message of this meme hasn't changed, this list has grown from five items in 2012, to 19 as of June 2017.
+Here is how it appeared on the ThoughtCrime Resistance Facebook page:

-Setting aside for a moment the accuracy (or lack thereof) of the items on the list, there’s a logical flaw in using this meme to reach the conclusion that Democrats shouldn’t own guns — or that National Rifle Association members, tea party members, or Republicans are less likely to be involved in assassination attempts or mass shootings.
+Setting aside for a moment the accuracy (or lack thereof) of the items on the list, we find a logical flaw in using this meme to reach the conclusion that Democrats shouldn't own guns — or that National Rifle Association members, tea party members, or Republicans are less likely to be involved in assassination attempts or mass shootings.